 Confusingly, ‘falla’ is the word both for the sculpture and for the local association that pays for it.
 ‘Las Fallas’ refers to the fiesta in general.
 Every falla commissions two sculptures; a small one for children, called a ‘falla infantil’, and a big one which is at least six metres high.

 “Our first attempt wasn’t too professional, it was a bit ungainly, but we learnt as we went.
 At the time Marisa was studying fine arts at the university; I was doing architecture.
 So we made a good team.
 I would make the structures and she would do the modelling and painting.
 I don’t know how to paint, I wouldn’t dare!”

 The traditional way to become a fallas artist, says Paco, is to learn in a workshop from a ‘maestro’.
 “But this didn’t happen in our case.
 We knew nothing at first; all we had was our intuition.
 We learnt by trial and error until we developed our own style.”

-But it does have one defect: when the falla is burnt on the night of March 19th, the polystyrene barely burns.
+But it does have one defect: when the falla is burnt on the last night, the polystyrene barely burns.
 “In the heat of the flames it more or less disintegrates, giving off a thick black smoke which, while not being toxic, is pretty ugly to see,” explains Paco.
 And the beautiful thing about watching a falla burn is watching the bright red flames.
 At least the structures are still made from wood!”